 Prevention Science (MEd)

-If you are passionate about promoting the health and well-being of individuals, families, and communities, our program is for you.
-It provides training in the design, evaluation, and delivery of interventions aimed at reducing risk and enhancing protective factors in children, youth, and families, and building resilient communities.
+The Prevention Science program provides training in the design, evaluation, and delivery of interventions aimed at reducing risk and enhancing protective factors in children, youth, and families, and building resilient communities.

-Our strengths-based program is designed to produce culturally-competent prevention scientists capable of advancing healthy outcomes across diverse settings.
+Our strengths-based program is designed to produce prevention scientists capable of advancing healthy outcomes across a range of individuals, populations, and settings.

 Program Goals and Competencies